smitha-2020/react-slider-ascii/README.md

 3. If you chose to use Typescript, correctly type the code
 4. Use state to toggle dark mode

-I had used dark/light theme switch in my previus project.
+I had used dark/light theme switch in my previous project.

 ## Skills
 React,Typescript,react-bootstrap,styled-components and css for styling